 The Security Council’s failures to take tough action has led dozens of Western and Arab nations – including the United States, Australia, Canada and Turkey – to form an initiative called the Friends of Syria.
 The group comprises dozens of countries working for regime change.

-In addition to hosting a meeting of the group on Friday, U.S. Secretary of State Hillary Clinton announced $30 million for humanitarian aid and $15 million to unarmed opposition groups.
+U.S. Secretary of State Hillary Clinton announced $30 million for humanitarian aid and $15 million for communications gear and training for unarmed Syrian opposition groups.